The Stanley Cup is literally breaking through the ice in ESPN’s latest NHL Finals campaign.

 Our Take: Can Sports History Become the Main Character?

-The Stanley Cup doesn’t need explaining, and ESPN’s campaign simply pulls viewers back to what made the tournament what it is today.
+ESPN’s campaign pulls viewers back to what made the tournament what it is today.

-Its challenge was to make that history feel alive again for modern audiences scrolling through endless content every day.
+Its main challenge was to make this history feel alive again for modern audiences scrolling through endless content every day.

-Pursuing a creative direction like this is important as live sports broadcasts continue to compete with streaming content, gaming platforms, and short-form video ecosystems for attention.
+Pursuing a creative direction like this is important as live sports broadcasts compete with streaming content, gaming platforms, and short-form video ecosystems for attention.

-And with audiences seeking out immersive experiences from major sporting events, ESPN’s campaign breaks the ice and delivers that scale visually.
+And with audiences seeking out immersive experiences from major events, ESPN’s campaign breaks the ice and delivers this scale visually.

-In other news, FOX Sports recently partnered with Sesame Street characters, including Elmo and Cookie Monster, to widen family engagement ahead of the FIFA World Cup 2026.
+Meanwhile, competitor FOX Sports partnered with Sesame Street characters, including Elmo and Cookie Monster, to widen family engagement ahead of the FIFA World Cup 2026.

 Global brands building sports campaigns need creative partners who understand how to carry a single concept across markets and formats.